Jokhl/Drone-Project-Master-2024-2025/README.md

         </td>
     </table>
 <h3>🔌 Electronic System Overview</h3>
-<p>Once the system is installed according to the previous requirements, it can be tested. ✅</p>
+<p>Once the system is installed according to the previous requirements, it can be tested.</p>
 <p>At this stage, the flying base including the frame, motors, ESCs, battery, and power module is not yet present.
 The assembly on the dedicated support should therefore include the following components:</p>
 <ul>